Autodesk Education | Inspire your students and prep them for the future

 Kickstart your CAD knowledge by learning core workflows.

-Teach 2D and 3D workflows to conquer new design challenges with Autodesk Fusion.
+Teach 2D and 3D workflows to conquer new design challenges with Fusion 360.

 Show your students the synergy between design and manufacturing.

-Connect with an Autodesk Certified Instructor – at no cost to you – to quickly learn Autodesk Fusion software for your classroom.
-Our credentialed professionals are recognized for their exceptional instructional skills and product mastery that meets industry standards.
-Get high-quality, ready-to-use Autodesk Fusion learning pathways and projects that make it easier to teach CAD/CAM/CAE and engineering concepts in new and innovative ways.

-This offer is available to secondary educators in the US and UK and post-secondary educators in the US, UK, IN, DE and JP who are teaching engineering, manufacturing or machining.
-Requests are subject to availability, and determined by Autodesk.
-Offer is fulfilled by an applicable Autodesk Learning Partner.

 Get your classroom up and running fast.
-Make the most of Autodesk Fusion with these handy tips and shortcuts to help your students’ creativity soar to new heights.
+Make the most of Fusion 360 with these handy tips and shortcuts to help your students' creativity soar to new heights.